Stable and consistent density-based clustering via multiparameter persistence: Introduction

+There are some choices baked in to the definition of degree-Rips that may not be optimal for some applications.
+So, we define a generalization: kernel linkage.
+Degree-Rips estimates the density of the data at a point $x$ by counting the number of data points in a ball centered at $x$.
+From the perspective of density estimation, this can be seen as integrating the uniform kernel against the uniform measure defined by the input.
+One could just as well use other kernels for estimating density, and kernel linkage allows for this.
+It is also convenient to let kernel linkage take any compact metric probability space as input; if the input is a finite metric space as before, one gives it the uniform probability measure.

-\begin{resultx}[{\cref{continuity-of-mml}}] Kernel linkage is uniformly continuous with respect to the Gromov--Hausdorff--Prokhorov distance on compact metric probability spaces, and the measured-interleaving distance.
-If kernel linkage is defined using the uniform kernel, then it is $2$-Lipschitz. \end{resultx}
+Our stability theorem for kernel linkage (\cref{continuity-of-mml}) says that kernel linkage is uniformly continuous with respect to the Gromov--Hausdorff--Prokhorov distance on compact metric probability spaces, and the correspondence-interleaving distance on hierarchical clusterings.
+We note that one can replace the Prokhorov distance with the Wasserstein distance and get the same stability theorem for kernel linkage (\cref{GHW-stability}).
+In the special case of degree-Rips, our stability theorem is as follows:

-We obtain one-parameter hierarchical clusterings of the input $X$ by taking slices of kernel linkage: if $I \subseteq \bbRs$ is an interval and $\gamma : I \to \bbRs^3$ is a function that is non-increasing in its first two coordinates and non-decreasing in the third, the slice of kernel linkage along $\gamma$ has, at the parameter $r \in I$, the kernel linkage at $\gamma(r)$.
-We call the resulting one-parameter hierarchical clustering the $\gamma\text{-}\texttt{linkage}$, or $\linkage{\gamma}$ for short (\cref{gamma-linkage-def}).

-For concreteness, in this introduction we restrict attention to straight lines in $\bbRs^3$, and to further simplify things, we assume the spatial parameters are equal, $s=t$.
-In detail, we specify a line $\lambda^{x,y}$ in $\bbRs^2$ by choosing an $s$-intercept $x > 0$ and a $k$-intercept $y > 0$, and we parametrize this line with the $k$-coordinate (\cref{lambda-notation}).
-Let $\mu = -y / x$ be the slope of $\lambda^{x,y}$.
-We let $\linkage{\lambda}$ be the resulting hierarchical clustering algorithm.
-As a consequence of \cref{result-A}, we get the following stability result: